maureencarey/community_standards_supplemental/README.md

 This README file documents the reconstruction and curation history of *iPfal19*.

+## Reconstruction Tutorials

+Two tutorials (written in python or MATLAB using CobraPy or CobraToolbox, respectively) demonstrate how to access or modify standardized information in a reconstruction.

 ## Contact Information

 Contact Maureen Carey at mac9jc at virginia dot edu with any questions.